wisnupramoedya/kij-assignment-1/readme.md

 ```

 Note:
-- For some reason, there is problem loading automatics postcss in tailwind.
+- For some reason, there is a problem in loading automatics postcss in tailwind.
 But, for every change, use this.
 ```
 tailwindcss -i ./api/statics/src/main.css -o ./api/statics/dist/main.css --minify
 ```